Transport and Delivery of Objects with a Soft Everting Robot: Discussion

-Finally, terrain studies show that many beneficial features of movement by growth are preserved when deploying payloads in this manner, and the results suggest some mitigation strategies for observed effects.
-Hole‐restriction trials revealed that near‐zero clearance yields intermittent jams, but utilizing Equation~\eqref{eq:aspect_ratio} elevates success to nearly \(100\%\).
+Finally, terrain studies show that many beneficial features of movement by growth are preserved when delivering payloads in this manner, and the results suggest some mitigation strategies for observed effects.
+Hole‐restriction trials revealed that near‐zero clearance yields intermittent jams, but utilizing Eqn.~\eqref{eq:aspect_ratio} elevates success to nearly \(100\%\).
 Ground contact and tail tension can align objects if shaped well, indicating that deliberate orientation control could further reduce jamming.
-Gap‐crossing tests demonstrated a critical span length.
+Gap‐crossing tests validated the critical span length.
 Higher pressure extended reach but with diminishing benefit, bounded by material strength.
 The results furnish a pragmatic design rule: for a specified gap and payload, trajectory adjustment or supplemental supports can better guarantee success.

-Overall, the results indicate that payload deployment using soft everting robots is a promising method to deploy a range of sensor, actuator, and other payloads.
-There are some limitations that were found in this work.
-The material friction caused significant wear on the robot, requiring frequent changing of robot body tubes.
-This could be mitigated by higher quality materials.
-Additionally, causing a payload to emerge at a desired point required precise timing.
-While we proved repositioning of passive payloads is theoretically possible, achieving it in practice will require new planning strategies or the creation of active payloads.
+Overall, the results indicate that payload delivery using soft everting robots is a promising method to deliver large or heavy payloads in addition to sensors and actuators.
+There were some limitations found.
+The primary limitation to carrying payloads was material friction, which the servo’s limitations prevented it from overcoming, causing significant material wear.
+Additionally, causing a payload to emerge at a desired point, shown in Section~\ref{subsubsection:Delivery}, required precise timing and properly orientate.
+Achieving practical repositioning of passive payloads requires new planning strategies or active payloads.